Early Intervention Services

 Early Intervention In Home Services

 Most service plans for very young children begin in the home.
 In-home we will teach skills that were targeted based on the assessment.
 These skills may include expressive language skills and receptive language skills.
-The skills may include interaction skills with siblings, self-help skills, and play skills.
+Other skills may include interaction skills with siblings, self-help skills, and play skills.
 These skills can also be taught in daycares and preschools in a pull-out session with the behavior technician.

 Private Schools and Daycare

 Our agency provides services in private school settings and in daycare centers.
 These services are available when the home setting is not available due to parents' work schedules, but also to provide valuable inclusion based skills.
 In these settings the children are supported by one of our highly trained staff.
-In this setting we are there to ensure your child follows the group, responds to teacher directions, participates in activities, and socially interacts with other children.
+We are there to ensure your child follows the group, responds to teacher directions, participates in activities, and socially interacts with other children.
 Additional goals will be added depending on your child’s needs.
 In this setting it is expected that the teacher leads the class.
 We are there to support the child in how to function in their environment until they are functioning independently without staff support.

 We offer two different types of parent training services.
-The first type is didactic training in which the BCBA teaches the parents principals of ABA and how they apply to daily living situations through power point presentations with video examples.
+The first type is didactic training in which the BCBA teaches the parents principles of ABA and how they apply to daily living situations through power point presentations with video examples.
 The second type is hands on parent training in which the parent is coached while working on different skill acquisition and other procedures with their child.
 This usually occurs when the child has mastered skills with the instructor.
 Parent training is an essential part of our ABA curriculum and we love to see parents get involved.

 One on one services are usually conducted by behavior therapists or registered behavior technicians.
 Occasionally the BCBA will cover shifts when staff are absent.
 The amount of supervision delivered depends on the rules of your insurance company.
 Usually the BCBA supervises 1 hour for every 5 hours of therapy.
 During this time the supervisor makes clinical decisions about next steps for programs, problem solves any issues, and ensures that the behavior technicians are conducting programs consistently.